wakka810/DotMatrixPy/README.md

 ## Accuracy

-This emulator passes the Mooneye acceptance test suite for DMG timing accuracy.
+This emulator targets DMG-01 (DMG CPU A/B/C) and passes the Mooneye acceptance tests for DMG timing accuracy.

 ## Performance Tips